VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Results and Discussion

 \subsection{Clump Formation}

 As shown in Figure \ref{fig:plane}, multiple clumps are resolved in the Misty Moons at this high redshift due to the high magnifications.
-To investigate the lensing effects, we construct a mock observation image of ID1 by convolving the source plane image with the NIRCam PSF.
-The mock image shows smoothed morphology, whose light distribution is comparable to that of similarly faint ($M_\mathrm{UV}\gtrsim-19$) galaxies at $z>10$, GS-z13-0 ($z_\mathrm{spec}=13.20$; \citealt{Curtis-Lake2023}) and GS-z14-1 ($z_\mathrm{spec}=13.90$; \citealt{Carniani2024}), as shown in Figure \ref{fig:source_plane}.
-As discussed at $z\gtrsim6$ with similarly strongly lensed galaxies \citep{Fujimoto2025,Vanzella2025}, this suggests that such faint galaxies at $z>10$ may indeed have internal clumpy structure, which is not resolved without lensing magnifications.
+To investigate the lensing effects, we construct a mock observation image of ID1 by convolving the source-plane image with the NIRCam PSF.
+The mock image shows smoothed morphology, yielding a light distribution comparable to that of similarly faint ($M_\mathrm{UV}\gtrsim-19$) galaxies at $z>10$, GS-z13-0 ($z_\mathrm{spec}=13.20$; \citealt{Curtis-Lake2023}) and GS-z14-1 ($z_\mathrm{spec}=13.90$; \citealt{Carniani2024}), as shown in Figure \ref{fig:source_plane}. \red{These resolution-dependent effects have also been reported in mock observations of galaxies from zoom-in cosmological simulations, where galaxy substructures identified at high spatial resolution become blended or undetectable when observed at lower resolution (e.g., \citealt{Zanella2021}).} As discussed for similarly strongly lensed galaxies at $z\gtrsim6$ \citep{Fujimoto2025,Vanzella2026}, this suggests that faint galaxies at $z>10$ likely have internal clumpy structure that remains unresolved without lensing magnifications.

+\red{ To evaluate clumpiness in the Misty Moons, we derive the clumpiness parameter $S$ and clump luminosity function (LF), following \citet{Fujimoto2025}.
+The clumpiness parameter is defined as